 There are several treatment options for hepatitis C. The drug regimen your doctor recommends will vary depending on the type of virus you have.

 Medications and recommendations for hepatitis C treatment are changing constantly.
-New medications are helping people who previously did not have luck with treatment or who may have been unable to receive HCV treatment due to other medical problems.
+New medications are helping people who previously did not have success with treatment.
+They’re also helping people who may have been unable to receive HCV treatment due to other medical problems.
 These new medications are more effective and have fewer side effects.

-For many years, a combination of two antiviral drugs were used to treat hepatitis C. Antiviral drugs are medicines designed to rid the body of viruses.
+For many years, a combination of two antiviral drugs were used to treat hepatitis C. Antiviral drugs are medications designed to rid the body of viruses.

-The two medicines are called pegylated interferon (PEG) and ribavirin.
+The two medications are called pegylated interferon (PEG-INF) and ribavirin (RBV).
 PEG is taken as a weekly injection.
 Ribavirin pills are taken twice daily.

-It typically took between six months to a year to complete a round of the combination therapy, sometimes called PEG/riba.
+It typically took between six months to a year to complete a round of the combination therapy, sometimes called PEG/RBV.

-PEG/riba therapy alone worked for less than half of people with genotype 1, the most common type of hepatitis C in the United States.
+PEG/RBV therapy alone worked for less than half of people with genotype 1, the most common type of hepatitis C virus in the United States.
 Roughly 75 percent of Americans with hepatitis C have genotype 1.

-Side effects from PEG/riba treatment can be severe, and may include:
+Side effects from PEG/RBV treatment can be severe.
+They may include:

-Treatment options began to get better in 2011 with the introduction of a new class of drugs called direct-acting antivirals.
-These medicines help to destroy the virus directly by interfering with its ability to reproduce and stay in the body.
+Treatment options began to get better in 2011 with the introduction of a new class of drugs called direct-acting antivirals (DAAs).
+These medications help to destroy the virus directly by interfering with its ability to reproduce and stay in the body.

-Direct-acting antivirals have become the standard of treatment for people with chronic hepatitis C. PEG/riba therapy still may be used in combination with direct-acting antivirals depending on the type of hepatitis C.
+DAAs have become the standard of treatment for people with chronic hepatitis C. PEG/RBV therapy is no longer recommended for the management of hepatitis C.

-Some direct-acting antivirals can cause bad reactions with other medicines, such as cholesterol-lowering statin drugs or certain medicines for erectile dysfunction.
+Some DAAs can cause bad reactions with other medications, such as cholesterol-lowering statin drugs or certain medications for erectile dysfunction.

-Protease inhibitors are a new type of direct-acting antiviral medicine used to treat HCV.
+Protease inhibitors are a new type of DAA medication used to treat HCV.

-There are two protease inhibitors available in the United States: simeprevir (Olysio, Sovriad) and paritaprevir.
-Both may be used in combination with other drugs depending on the type of hepatitis C.
+There are four protease inhibitors available in the United States: simeprevir (Olysio), paritaprevir, glecaprevir, and grazoprevir.
+All are typically used in combination with other drugs depending on the type of hepatitis C.

-Protease inhibitors are more effective at treating genotype 1 than previous therapies for hepatitis C infections.
-These drugs also cause fewer, and less severe, side effects.
+Protease inhibitors are more effective at treating all genotypes than previous therapies for hepatitis C infections.
+These drugs also cause fewer and less severe side effects.

 Two groundbreaking, interferon-free therapies became available in the United States for people with genotype 1 in late 2014.
 The medications, marketed as Harvoni and Viekira Pak, are the first all-oral, interferon-free therapies available for people with genotype 1.